AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

     ![putty interface with ssh address entered](./media/hdinsight-hadoop-linux-use-ssh-windows/puttyaddress.png)

     * **Head node address**: To connect to the head node of the cluster, use your cluster name, then **-ssh.azurehdinsight.cn**.
 For example, **mycluster-ssh.azurehdinsight.cn**.

     * **Edge node address**: If you are connecting to an R Server on HDInsight cluster, you can connect to the R Server edge node using the address **RServer.CLUSTERNAME.ssh.azurehdinsight.cn**, where CLUSTERNAME is the name of your cluster.
 For example, **RServer.mycluster.ssh.azurehdinsight.cn**.

 4. To save the connection information for future use, enter a name for this connection under **Saved Sessions**, and then click **Save**.
 The connection will be added to the list of saved sessions.
 5. Click **Open** to connect to the cluster.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > If this is the first time you have connected to the cluster, you will receive a security alert.
 This is normal.
 Select **Yes** to cache the server's RSA2 key to continue.

 6. When prompted, enter the user that you entered when you created the cluster.
 If you provided a password for the user, you will be prompted to enter it also.

-> [AZURE.NOTE]
+> [!NOTE]
 > The above steps assume you are using port 22, which will connect to the primary headnode on the HDInsight cluster.
 If you use port 23, you will connect to the secondary.
-For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability-linux/).
+For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](./hdinsight-high-availability-linux.md).

 ### Connect to worker nodes